jessi25924/CymruVineyardProject1/README.md

 * Shopping: list of the wines produced in this vineyard, new or existing customer can buy wine online.

-* Vineyard Restaurant: visitor can also book brunch or dinner before or after the tour.
+* Vineyard Restaurant: visitor can also book brunch or tea before or after the tour.

 ### WIREFRAME